 ALG Residual Value Awards, Residual Value Awards.
-Boasts 27 Highway MPG and 19 City MPG!
-This Honda Pilot delivers a Regular Unleaded V-6 3.5 L/212 engine powering this Automatic transmission.
+Only 52,079 Miles!
+Delivers 27 Highway MPG and 19 City MPG!
+Dealer Certified Pre-Owned.
+This Honda Pilot boasts a Regular Unleaded V-6 3.5 L/212 engine powering this Automatic transmission.
 Window Grid Antenna, Wheels: 18 Alloy, Wheels w/Machined Accents.

 VSA Electronic Stability Control (ESC), Valet Function, Trunk/Hatch Auto-Latch, Trip Computer, Transmission: 6-Speed Automatic, Transmission w/Driver Selectable Mode, Tires: P245/60R18 105H AS, Tire Specific Low Tire Pressure Warning, Tailgate/Rear Door Lock Included w/Power Door Locks, Systems Monitor.